Sun Ra: Death

 Sun Ra had a stroke in 1990, but kept composing, performing, and leading the Arkestra.
 Late in his career, he opened a few concerts for the New York–based rock group Sonic Youth.
 When too ill to perform and tour, Sun Ra appointed Gilmore to lead the Arkestra.
-(Gilmore was frail from emphysema; after his death in 1995, Allen took over leadership of the Arkestra.)
+Gilmore was frail from emphysema; after his death in 1995, Allen took over leadership of the Arkestra.

 In late 1992, Sun Ra returned to his birth city of Birmingham to live with his older sister, Mary Jenkins, who (along with various Blount cousins) became his caretaker.
 In January, he was admitted to Princeton Baptist Medical Center, suffering from congestive heart failure, respiratory failure, strokes, circulatory problems, and other serious maladies.
 He died in the hospital on May 30, 1993, and was buried at the Elmwood Cemetery.
 The footstone reads "Herman Sonny Blount aka Le Sony'r Ra".

 The Arkestra

 Following Sun Ra's death, the Arkestra was led by tenor saxophonist John Gilmore and later performed under the direction of alto saxophonist Marshall Allen.
 A 1999 album led by Allen, Song for the Sun, featured Jimmy Hopps and Dick Griffin.
-In the summer of 2004 the Arkestra became the first American jazz band to perform in Tuva, in southern Siberia, where they played five sets at the Ustuu-Huree Festival.
+In the summer of 2004 the Arkestra became the first American jazz band to perform in Tuva, Siberia, where they played five sets at the Ustuu-Huree Festival.

-As of July 2019, the Arkestra continues to tour and perform.
 In September 2008 they played for 7 days in a row at the ZXZW festival, each day emphasizing different aspects of the musical legacy of Sun Ra.
 In 2009, they performed at Philadelphia's Institute of Contemporary Art in conjunction with an exhibition that explored the intersection of the Arkestra's performing legacy and the practice of contemporary art.
 In 2011, they ventured to Australia for the first time, for the 2011 Melbourne International Jazz Festival and MONA (Museum of Old and New Art) in Tasmania.
 In 2017, the Arkestra performed at the 31st Lowell Folk Festival in Lowell Massachusetts.
 In 2019, it was announced that the Arkestra would perform at Portland, Oregon's Hollywood Theater for three nights on July 14, 15, and 16.
 On October 22, 2021, they performed at the BRIC JazzFest in Downtown Brooklyn.